Kaneki-x/VoiceWaveView/README.md

     mVoiceWaveView.stopRecord();
     //get the last record data, you can change the waveData to json string or other type to save it WaveData waveData = mVoiceWaveView.getLastWaveData();
+    //draw the give wave data as view mVoiceWaveView.drawWaveData(waveData);

     //start play, if the waveData is null, it will play the last record data mVoiceWaveView.starPlay(waveData);